 - when that person or entity may exercise the voting rights as a proxy at its discretion in the absence of specific instructions from the shareholders.

-Ultimately, a direct shareholding would entail that shareholders hold the legal title of the shares, which would mostly apply to persons or entities that own the assets themselves, such as banks or other proprietary holders.
 Investment managers would fall under the indirect shareholding category, taking into consideration the listed scenarios under Art 10 TD, as under normal circumstances they are not the legal titleholders of the shares.
 In addition, assets aggregated to controlling entities of investment managers or other holders would be indirect shareholders.
 However, we advise to carefully consider every individual scenario, as we only provide an overview of the given matter.